Yuanyuan-Yuan/CacheQL/README.md

 You need to first set up all related paths in `config.py`.
 We have set some default paths w.r.t. this project; you may need to update them if you want to analyze your own data and software.

+See [DATA](https://github.com/Yuanyuan-Yuan/CacheQL/tree/main/data) for how the `data` folder is organized according to the current `config.py`.

 ## Datasets

 Each dataset is implemented as one Pytorch Dataset class in `dataset.py`.